PIH/pih-emr-invoke/README.md

 with OpenMRS.
 It helps with setup, running, and git management of multiple repositories.

-This repository should be the parent directory of all of your OpenMRS directories.
 Please see the "Setup" section appropriate to your situation, whether you need to set up PIH EMR or you just want to use this with an existing setup.